andhus/dirhash-python/DIRHASH_STANDARD.md

 ## The `DIRSUM` Object
 Checksums based on the `DIRSHASH` must contain the additional configuration options to be properly validated (as was discussed in the [Introduction](#introduction)).
-For this purpose, the Dirhash Standard provides the `DIRSUM` object which contains all the necessary information for verification.
-It's structure is laid out in JSON below, with properties according [Hash Function](#hash-function-options), [Filtering](#filtering-options) and [Protocol Options](#protocol-options).
+For this purpose, the Dirhash Standard provides the `DIRSUM` object which contains the DIRHASH value as well as the necessary information for verification.
+It's structure is laid out in JSON below, with properties according [Hash Function Options](#hash-function-options), [Filtering Options](#filtering-options) and [Protocol Options](#protocol-options) and version (as stated in the top of this document) for which version of this standard the DIRHASH computation complies with.
 ```json
 {
    "dirhash": "...",